-Since its creation in 2012, over 200,000 people have enjoyed our My First Ballet series.
-This unique collaboration between English National Ballet and English National Ballet School is choreographed by George Williamson and performed by second year students of English National Ballet School*.
+Since its creation in 2012, over 320,000 people have enjoyed our My First Ballet series.
+This unique collaboration between English National Ballet and English National Ballet School is choreographed by Ruth Brill and performed by students of English National Ballet School.

 Poor Cinderella is kept locked away by her wicked stepmother.
 Cinderella’s stepsisters taunt Cinderella with an invitation to the Prince’s ball.
 Everyone leaves to prepare for the ball except Cinderella.
-Suddenly the Fairy Godmother appears and takes Cinderella to where the fairies of the Four Seasons live.
-They dance with Cinderella before she is transformed into a glittering princess.
+Suddenly the Fairy Godmother appears and helps transform Cinderella into a glittering princess.
 The Fairy Godmother warns Cinderella that she must leave the ball by midnight or her dress will return to rags.

 The stepsisters try to get the Princes’ attention but are interrupted by the arrival of Cinderella.
 The Prince is captivated by this beautiful princess.
 They begin to dance until suddenly the clock strikes midnight.
 Cinderella rushes from the ball, losing one of her slippers.
 The Prince determines to find the mystery princess.